HOW DOES THE PROGRAM WORK?

 - Evelyn Walkowicz, Outreach Manager, Henderson Libraries

-The retail value of a MonoMouse is $149.
+The retail value of a MonoMouse-RM is $198.
 To assist libraries though, we provide a very significant subsidy with further discount for quantity orders.
 All public libraries automatically qualify for credit terms against an official purchase order.

 How long is the warranty?